pierric/snn/README.md

 The highest accuracy so far, using 30 neurons, is 95.89%.

 ## Note
-This project is just a initial learning/experiment of neuron network.
-Its source code is further absorbed in the [cnn](https://github.com/pierric/cnn).
+This project was only a initial learning/experiment of neuron network.
+Its source code is now further absorbed in the [cnn](https://github.com/pierric/cnn).

 ## Note on Windows:
 + The depend library HMatrix requires some efforts to install.